Recently relocated? Feeling homesick? Want to know how to overcome it and quickly?

 4. Maintain or discover a new passion/hobby

 Identify something you are passionate about, whether it’s reading books, knitting or going to the gym.
-Something that you enjoyed in your old life, that you can do in your new expat life without too much effort.
+You might find it easier to continue with something that you enjoyed in your old life (but maybe didn’t have enough time to do seriously), that you can pick up again in your new expat life without too much effort.

 For me this was running.
 Exercise is great, because not only does it get you out of the house, but also releases all those endomorphines that leave you feeling more positive.